 Generally, the property that is not suitable for a mortgage is also accepted by the bridging loan lenders.
 But the amount of work that a property requires and the property’s condition affects the loan rate.

 The more equity provided by the lender, the lower the risk to the lender and thus, the monthly interest rate will also be less.
 The lender assesses the risk based on the value of property and equity in the property.
-The lower the risk, the lower will be the loan to value.
+Therefore, the lower the risk, the lower the loan will be.

 The amount of time for which you are lending money determines the bridging loan rate.
 Usually, the loan is offered for up to a year, but some lenders offer loans beyond this term.